AlexanderB92/easy-dev-https/README.md

 I used openssl included with UBUNTU on WSL.
 Neat. :astronaut:

-!Important 1: Browser will complain about the authority, if it is made up.
+Note 1: Browser will complain about the authority, if it is made up.
-!Important 2: Set passphrase in the config
+Note 2: Set passphrase in the config